 When a tanker truck of chemicals overturns or there is a high profile industrial chemical contamination of food, the authorities (government and professionals) react quickly.
 However, they seem relatively unconcerned that there are tens of thousands of chemicals in the air, food, water and commercial products that we are exposed to every single day.
 These toxins gradually accumulate in our cells and wreak havoc on normal cellular processes.

-We’ve probably all seen reports of animals that no longer reproduce normally and there is plenty of evidence in the medical literature that toxins harm humans.
+We’ve seen reports of animals that no longer reproduce normally and there is plenty of evidence in the medical literature that toxins harm humans.
 Recently a little bit of attention is being paid to the fact that chemicals can also damage our probiotic organisms that perform so many crucial functions for us.
 Here are some links to useful websites for various categories of toxins:

 GENERAL – There is a lot of pollution we cannot personally control, but we can help minimize the damage by using a high quality far infrared sauna and voting with our dollars and buy the least toxic alternatives.